ninglab/CTKG/Schema.md

-### Study and Outcome
+## Study-Outcome relation

-There are 88,386 edges between study and outcomegroup.
+There are 88,386 edges between nodes of study and nodes of outcomegroup.

 **id**: The format is "study::outcome:XXX".